severalnines/docs/user-guide/mysql/performance.rst

 DB Status
 ``````````

-DB Status provides a quick overview of MySQL status across all your database nodes.
+DB Status provides a quick overview of MySQL status across all your database nodes, similar to ``SHOW STATUS`` statement.
 You can use the *Search* text field to filter the result.

 ..
 Note:: You can check *Hide all zero values* to filter out any status that returned 0.

 DB Variables
 ````````````

-DB Variables provide a quick overview of MySQL variables that are set across all your database nodes.
+DB Variables provide a quick overview of MySQL variables that are set across all your database nodes, similar to ``SHOW GLOBAL VARIABLES`` statement.
 You can use the *Search* text field to filter the result.

 ..
 Note:: Red text means that the variable setting is different.
 In some cases that is acceptable (e.g., IP address of the node).